maolro/raldamain/en/rules/ranks/Weapons/natural attacks.md

 <u>Stunning fist:</u> Whenever you successfully hit with an attack you can force your target to roll CON against your attack.
 If you succeed they will immediately be stunned.
 This ability can only be used once per round and if you spend an additional move action on it your target will be staggered until your next turn even if it succeeds in its save.

 <u>Punishing kick:</u> The strength of your attacks is capable of pushing back your targets.
 Whenever you successfully hit with an attack your target will be pushed 10 feet back and if they have less strength than you they will immediately fall prone.
 This ability can be used against a target that successfully parries your attack by spending an additional move action.
-This ability will not work against creatures in defensive position or form.
+Punishing kick will not work against creatures in defensive position or form.

 ## Rank III